-Racism remains one of the most potent weapons to divide the working class.
+Racism remains the most potent weapon to divide the working class.
 Institutionalized racism provides hundreds of billions in extra profits for the capitalists every year due to the unequal pay that racially oppressed workers and women receive for work of comparable value.
 All workers receive lower wages when racism succeeds in dividing and disorganizing us.

-In every aspect of economic and social life, African Americans, Latinas/Latinos, Native peoples, Asians and Pacific Islanders, Arabs and Middle Eastern peoples, all people of color and other nationally and racially oppressed people experience conditions riddled with the effects of racist discrimination.
+In every aspect of economic and social life, African Americans, Latinos, Native peoples, Asians and Pacific Islanders, Arabs and Middle Eastern peoples, all people of color and other nationally and racially oppressed people experience conditions riddled with the effects of racist discrimination.
 Racist violence and the poison of racist ideas affect all people of color no matter to which economic class they belong.

-Attempts to suppress and undercount the vote of African Americans, Latinas/Latinos, Native peoples, and other racially oppressed people affect the very foundation of our country's democracy and thereby have an impact on all.
+Attempts to suppress and undercount the vote of African Americans, Latinos, Native Peoples, and other racially oppressed people affect the very foundation of our country's democracy and thereby have an impact on all.